 Following the transmission from an AP of an NDP Feedback Report Poll Trigger frame, multiple STAs may simultaneously send NDP feedback report responses to the AP.
 Based on the RXVECTOR parameter NDP_REPORT, which provides the detected status array for the resources of each spatial stream and tone set assigned by the Trigger frame, the AP can derive the list of AIDs from the resources of which an NDP feedback report response was sent, and their response.(17/1307r1)

 The AP shall not send any acknowledgement in response to the reception of NDP feedback report responses.

+Reception of Common Requests

+Following the transmission from an AP of an NDP Feedback Report Poll Trigger frame with the Allocations for Common Requests subfield set to 1, multiple unassociated STAs may simultaneously send NDP feedback report responses using the RU_TONE_SET_INDEX and the STARTING_STS_NUM assigned to the request for probe response, and multiple unassociated STAs may simultaneously send NDP feedback report responses to the AP using the RU_TONE_SET_INDEX and the STARTING_STS_NUM assigned to the request for more probability to access the medium with EDCA.

+Based on the RXVECTOR parameter NDP_REPORT, which provides the detected status array for the resources of each spatial stream and tone set assigned by the Trigger frame, the AP can derive if at least one request was made for a probe response and if at least one request was made for more probability to access the medium with EDCA.(17/1307r1)

+If at least one request was made for a probe response, the AP should schedule for transmission a broadcast probe response frame, in the following 20 ms.

+If at least one request was made for more probability to access the medium with EDCA, the AP knows that at least one unassociated STAs is trying to access the medium with EDCA, and may intentionally temporarily reduce the aggressiveness of its EDCA function.

 NDP feedback report types